 Deep Brain Stimulation

 Patients affected by Parkinson's disease or movement disorders and for whom medication has not been effective may be candidates for deep brain stimulation, or DBS.
-The St. Vincent Regional Neuroscience Center for Brain and Spine is the only provider able to offer deep brain stimulation in this region.
+The St. Vincent Regional Neuroscience Center for Brain and Spine was the first health organization in this region to offer deep brain stimulation .

 During this procedure, electrodes are implanted into the brain, then attached under the skin to a neurostimulator placed in your chest.
 Similar to a pacemaker, this neurostimulator delivers electrical pulses to the brain, helping to block the tremor-causing signals.